f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 To deploy an AppStack mk8s cluster on an AWS CE Site, steps are categorized as mentioned below.

 1. Create mk8s cluster
-2. Create AWS VPC Site and attach the mk8s cluster
+2. Create AWS Appstack VPC Site and attach the mk8s cluster
 3. Deploy the App to mk8s cluster
 4. Configure Origin Pool and HTTPS LB